Lexer747/Haskell-Fractals/README.md

 ###Bounding Box:

+Just starting, so my first idea was see if I find a way to produce the bouding box of a shape.
+Below is the result.

 ![BoundingBox](https://cdn.rawgit.com/Lexer747/Haskell-Fractals/ccc9f170/Core/svg/BoundingBox_Demo.svg)

 The blue rectangle is created using affine transformations then the grey rectangle is produce by finding the bouding box of the shape.